skynet-guide/docs/docs/help/faq.md

   <summary>
     What is the SkyDB?
   </summary>
-  SkyDB is shorthand for a registry entry that contains a [Skylink](/skynet/introduction/index.html#how-does-skynet-work-in-theory).
+  SkyDB is shorthand for a registry entry that contains a <a href="/skynet/introduction.html#how-does-skynet-work-in-theory">Skylink</a>.
 This means that the link itself is mutable(can be changed at any time by anyone with they keys).
 </details>

 <!-- sia whitepaper -->